Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Preliminaries

-Until now, the architecture of most neural networks are subject to manual selection, but there is an on-going trend to automatically search for optimal neural network structures, of which the accuracy could match the hand-designed one.
-However, automatical search faces significant challenges when the state space is huge and the choice of the search space largely determines the difficulty of our problem.
-It is often critical to design the action space so that the optimization method can effectively search in the state space.
-To address this issue, we propose to compress a large neural network to a small one rather than growing one from scratch to shrink the search space.
+Until now, the architectures of most neural networks are subject to manual selection, but there is an on-going trend to automatically search for optimal neural network structures, of which the accuracy could match the hand-designed one \cite{zoph2016neural,zoph2018learning,liu2018progressive}.
+Neural architecture search (NAS) \cite{zoph2018learning,liu2018progressive} aims to search ``cell" or ``block" which are stacked to construct models.
+To reduce the search space, \cite{ashok2018n2n} constructs networks by modifying a base model instead of building from scratch.
+Compressing a large neural network to a small one rather than growing one from scratch can shrink the search space.
+Inspired by this, we introduce the base DNN pool in our framework.

-A number of search strategies can be used to explore the search space, such as random search, Bayesian optimization, evolutionary methods, reinforcement learning, and gradient-based methods.
-Among them, reinforcement learning shows competitive accuracy and efficiency.
-Hence we adopt a reinforcement learning-based approach and carefully design its action space, state space, and reward function to effectively search for an optimal policy to find a desired DNN architecture.
+A number of search strategies can be used to explore the search space, such as random search, Bayesian optimization, evolutionary methods, reinforcement learning, and gradient-based methods \cite{elsken2019neural}.
+Among them, reinforcement learning has obtained competitive performance \cite{zoph2016neural}.
+Along this line, we adopt a reinforcement learning-based approach and carefully design its action space, state space, and reward function to effectively search for an optimal policy to find the desired DNN architecture.